-In July of 1945, Winston Churchill, Harry S. Truman and Joseph Stalin met for the Potsdam Conference to discuss post-World War II boundaries at Cecilienhof Palace, a UNESCO World Heritage site.
+In July of 1945, Winston Churchill, Harry S. Truman, and Joseph Stalin met for the Potsdam Conference to discuss post-World War II boundaries at Cecilienhof Palace, a UNESCO World Heritage site.
 Visit this former castle, the last built in Germany, erected for Crown Prince Wilhelm of Germany in 1917 and created in the style of an English country house.
 Prussian kings and German Kaisers developed the city’s magnificent UNESCO-designated parks and gardens filled with the grand oaks for which the city is famous.

 After lunch on board, continue to Sanssouci, the former summer palace of Frederick the Great, King of Prussia.
 It is often counted among the German rivals of Versailles.
-The palace was designed/built by Georg Wenzeslaus von Knobelsdorff between 1745 and 1747 to fulfill King Frederick's need for a private residence where he could relax away from the pomp and ceremony of the Berlin court.
-The palace's name emphasises this; it is a French phrase (sans souci), which translates as "without concerns", meaning "without worries" or "carefree", symbolising that the palace was a place for relaxation rather than a seat of power.
+The palace was designed and built by Georg Wenzeslaus von Knobelsdorff between 1745 and 1747 to fulfill King Frederick's need for a private residence where he could relax away from the pomp and ceremony of the Berlin court.
+The palace's name emphasizes this; it is a French phrase (sans souci), which translates as "without concerns", meaning "without worries" or "carefree", symbolising that the palace was a place for relaxation rather than a seat of power.

 Return to the ship in Berlin this evening for the Captain’s Farewell Reception and Dinner.
 (B,L,R,D)